Understanding Prefs, Clawbacks, and Waterfalls

 Before I explain the upside and drawback each approach, it may be helpful to explain preferred returns, or prefs because preferred returns are the most common way that waterfalls shift risk away from investors.

-preferred return is typically stated as an annual percentage return paid to investors at the top of the distribution waterfall.
+A preferred return is typically stated as an annual percentage return paid to investors at the top of the distribution waterfall.
 Preferred returns generally range from 8% to 10% annually; and a sponsor can also offer a preferred return over the life of the investment.

 Think of the preferred return as an interest rate on the invested capital that is paid to investors before a sponsor receives any performance fee.